page last updated September 15, 2021

 I need to use the internet!
 What do I do?

-Beginning June 11, you can book a computer by clicking here.
+You can visit the library during our opening hours to use a computer.
+One hour per person, per day, please!
 The library has an open wi-fi network accessible outside the building 24/7.
 Use it if you need it!
 But remember to practice healthy physical distancing.
 The library also has wifi hotspots and Chromebooks available for loan.

 I need to print something!
 What do I do?